lizmat/articles/a-gaze-of-iterators-2.md

 my @array = <a b c>;
 say @array;  # [a b c]
 ```
 And you'd be right again!
 And now you have a better idea of what goes on under the hood.
+Well, at least conceptually, because the actual implementation is of course at liberty to take short-cuts to improve efficiency.

 ## Don't like that one